KYLChiu/sporkfish/README.md

 Instructions:
 1. In this Github repository, click on the Code dropdown, select Codespace and click `Create`.
-2. Confirm codespace settings, for Machine type select `2-core` (this can be changed later if you require more power)
+2. Confirm codespace settings, for Machine type select `2-core` (this can be changed later if you require more power).

-This will setup a Dockeer container to run in Github with all the necessary dependencies (python, pip, git, ...) with the correct versions.
-An active internet connection will be required for this, and this will use up your monthly allowance for Github codespace.
+An active internet connection will be required for this.
+This will also use up your monthly allowance for Github codespace.

 ### Using native Docker

 To quickly set up the environment, you can use docker.
-From a terminal in the root directory:
+Pull the code from git and from a terminal in the root directory:

 ```
 docker pull kylchiu/sporkfish-dev:latest